Jurassic Coast: World Heritage Site

 The cliffs on this part of the coast are being eroded as sections crumble away and landslides occur.
 These processes reveal successive layers of sedimentary rock, uncovering the geological history at the modern coastline over a period of 185 million years, and disclosing an almost continuous sequence of rock formations covering the Triassic, Jurassic and Cretaceous periods.
 The fossils found in the area and the coastal geomorphologic features of this dynamic coast, have advanced the study of earth sciences for more than two hundred years.
 The area covered by the designation comprises the land between the mean low water mark and the top of the cliffs or the back of the beach.

 The fossils found in abundance along this coastline provide evidence of how animals and plants evolved in this region.
 During the Triassic this area was a desert, while in the Jurassic it was part of a tropical sea, and in the Cretaceous it was covered by swamps.
 The fossilised remains of the animals and plants that lived in those periods are very well preserved, providing a wealth of information on their body shapes, the way they died and even the fossilised remains of their last meals.
 Fossil groups found here include crustaceans, insects, molluscs, echinoderms, fish, amphibians, reptiles and a few mammals.
 At Lulworth Cove there is a fossil forest of conifers, tree-ferns and cycads.

-Geology
+Geography

 The Jurassic Coast consists of Triassic, Jurassic and Cretaceous cliffs, spanning the Mesozoic, documenting 185 million years of geological history.
 The site can be best viewed from the sea, when the dipping nature of the rock strata becomes apparent.

 In East Devon, the coastal cliffs consist of steep cliffs of red sandstone from the Triassic, and at Budleigh Salterton, the gravel cliffs contain red quartzite pebbles which accumulate on the beach below as Budleigh pebbles, locally protected.
 Further east at Ladram Bay, more sandstone cliffs give rise to spectacular red sandstone stacks.